sap-linuxlab/community.sap_install/roles/sap_hana_preconfigure/README.md

 # sap_hana_preconfigure Ansible Role

 This role installs additional required packages and performs additional configuration steps for installing and running SAP HANA.
-If you want to configure a RHELsystem for the installation and later usage of SAP HANA, you have to first run role sap_general_preconfigure and then role sap_hana_preconfigure.
+If you want to configure a RHEL system for the installation and later usage of SAP HANA, you have to first run role sap_general_preconfigure and then role sap_hana_preconfigure.
 However, if we wish to run SLES for HANA, you may run only this role.

 ## Requirements